FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/permission_control.md

 ## Grant permission of chain manager

 The 3 accounts play 3 kinds of roles.
 Account 1 performs chain manager, account 2 performs system manager and account 3 the regular account.
 Chain manager has permission for access control, namely granting permissions.
 System manager can manager permissions related to system functions, each of which should be granted independently, including deploying contract, creating user table, managing nodes and deploying contract with CNS and modifying system parameter.
-Chain manager can grant other accounts to be chain manaer or system manager, or grant regular accounts to write table list.
+Chain manager can grant other accounts to be chain manager or system manager, or grant regular accounts to write table list.

 Initial status of chain contains no permission records.
 Now, we can enter the console of account 1 and set itself as the chain manager, so other accounts are regular accounts.
 ```
 [group:1]> grantPermissionManager 0x2c7f31d22974d5b1b2d6d5c359e81e91ee656252